The Post-Snowden Era

 !

 Surveillance Continues: Despite reforms, mass surveillance programs persist.
 New threats include client-side scanning proposals, expansion of police surveillance tech, and growing corporate data collection.
-The fight for privacy is far from over.
+As CosmicNet warns, the fight for privacy is far from over.

 Snowden's Message